 Based on the age of portions of its water distribution system, the City presumes that some of its water lines are composed of lead or galvanized materials.
 The City needs to inventory its system to identify the location of these water lines and to replace them.
-The inventory was due to the Texas Commission on Environmental Quality (TCEQ) by October 16, 2024.
+The initial inventory was due to the Texas Commission on Environmental Quality (TCEQ) by October 16, 2024.

-The City has inventoried its distribution system with 1,650 connections to identify those that have lead or galvanized materials and submitted its report to the TCEQ.
+The City has inventoried its distribution system with 2,169 connections to identify those that have lead or galvanized materials.
 The City has not requested funding for the replacement of any identified lead or galvanized materials service lines.